-1. Posting Requirements:
+1. PO STING REQUIREMENTS

-- a In areas where 911 is not available, the telephone numbers of the physicians, hospitals, fire department or ambulance shall be conspicuously posted (1926.50)[f].)
+a.
+In areas where 911 is not available, the telephone numbers of the physicians, hospitals, fire department or ambulance shall be conspicuously posted (1926.50)[f])

-- b.
+b.
 Crane signal poster.
 (1926.550[a][4])

-- c OSHA Poster
+c.
+OSHA Poster

-- d SafetyPoster
+d.
+Safety Poster

-- e.
+e.
 Jobsite Bulletin Board

-- f Specific Local Requirements
+f.
+Specific Local Requirements

-2 First Aid and Medical:
+2. FIR ST AID AND MEDICAL

+a.
+List of approved doctors or clinics with map for location

+b.
+Well stocked first aid kit present on the job site

+c.
+At least one person on each shift with valid First Aid/CPR/AED Certificate (1926.50[c])

+d.
+At least one litter capable of lowering an injured person from an elevated work site to ground

-- a List of approved doctors or clinics with map for location. - b.
-Well stocked first aid kit present on the job site. - c At least one person on each shift with valid First Aid/CPR/AED Certificate (1926.50[c]). - d At least one litter capable of lowering an injured person from an elevated work site to ground level by crane if necessary available on the jobsite.
+d.
+At least one litter capable of lowering an injured person from an elevated work site to ground level by crane if necessary available on the jobsite

-3. Personal Protective Equipment:

-- a Adequate supply of hard hats.
-(1926.100[a]) - b.
-Adequate supply of eye protection.
-(1926.100[a]) / ANSIZ87.1 - c ANSI certified reflective/high visibility clothing (vest, jacket, shirt etc...) - d Adequate supply of safety harnesses and lanyards.
-(1926.104) - e.
-Adequate supply of hearing protection.
-(1926.101[a]) - f Glove/hand protection cut level 2 or greater

-4. Warning and Danger Signs:
+3. PEI RSONAL PROTECTIVE EQUIPMENT

+a.
+Adequate supply of hard hats (1926.100[a])

+b.
+Adequate supply of eye protection (1926.100[a]) / ANSIZ87.1

+c.
+ANSI certified reflective/high visibility clothing (vest, jacket, shirt etc)

+d.
+Adequate supply of safety harnesses and lanyards (1926.104)

+e.
+Adequate supply of hearing protection (1926.101[a])

+f.
+Glove/hand protection cut level 2 or greater

+4. WA RNING AND DANGER SIGNS

-- a Danger Construction Area Hard Hat Required
+a.
+Danger Construction Area Hard Hat Required

-- b.
+b.
 Danger Construction Area Keep Out

-- a No Smoking
+c.
+No Smoking

-- d Flammable
+d.
+Flammable

-- e.
+e.
 Danger Flammable

-- f Fire Extinguisher
+f.
+Fire Extinguisher

-- g.
+g.
 Danger Men Working Above

-- h Safety Data Sheets (SDS)
+h.
+Safety Data Sheets (SDS)

-- i Danger Electrical Hazard KeepOut
+i.
+Danger Electrical Hazard KeepOut

-- i Caution Cylinders Must Be Chained At All Times
+j.
+Caution Cylinders Must Be Chained At All Times

-- k Warning Scaffold Under Construction Do Not Use

-- l No Alcohol, Drugs, Firearms
+I. No Alcohol, Drugs, Firearms

-5. Fall Protection:

-- a Fall protection and rescueplan - b.
-An adequate supply of guardrails, posts, scaffold post brackets, and/or other means to provide fall protection at the slab edge and floor openings is available.
-(1926.500)

-- An adequate supply of portable ladders, in good condition and correct height, is available.
-(1926.1050) - d An adequate supply of scaffold grade planking is on the job. - e.
-(1926.451[a][10]) - f.
-Mobile scaffolding is provided with positive locking casters and guardrails.
-(1926.451[e]) - g.
-A clear and satisfactory agreement has been reached with the general trade partner on guardrails to eliminate unguarded perimeter conditions (1926.500[d]) - h.
-Adequate safety harnesses. - i.
-Adequate lanyards. - i.
-Adequate lifeline, retractable lifeline and carabineers.
+5. FALL PROTECTION a.
+Fall protection and rescue plan b.
+An adequate supply of guardrails, posts, scaffold post brackets, and/or other means to provide fall protection at the slab edge and floor openings is available (1926.500) c.
+An adequate supply of portable ladders, in good condition and correct height, is available (1926.1050) d.
+An adequate supply of scaffold grade planking is on the job (1926.451[a][10]) f.
+Mobile scaffolding is provided with positive locking casters and guardrails (1926.451[e]) g.
+A clear and satisfactory agreement has been reached with the general trade partner on guardrails to eliminate unguarded perimeter conditions (1926.500[d]) h.
+Adequate safety harnesses i.
+Adequate lanyards j.
+Adequate lifeline, retractable lifeline and carabineers a.
+A safe access route to the work site has or will be provided and may include: